anuyahmaro/anuyahmaro.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in the <a href="https://hci.nd.edu/" style="color: #b37f20; text-decoration:underline" target="_blank">Human Computer Interaction Lab</a> at the University of Notre Dame, and co-advised by <a href="https://engineering.nd.edu/faculty/ronald-metoyer/" style="color: #b37f20; text-decoration:underline" target="_blank">Dr. Ronald Metoyer</a> and
 <a href="https://engineering.nd.edu/faculty/karla-badillo-urquiola/" style="color: #b37f20; text-decoration:underline" target="_blank">Dr. Karla Badillo-Urquiola</a>.
-Before coming to Notre Dame, I earned an MS in Computer Science from Boise State University (BSU), where I was a member of the <a href="https://piret.info/" style="color: #b37f20; text-decoration:underline" target="_blank">People and Information Research Team</a>.
+Before coming to Notre Dame, I earned a MS in Computer Science from Boise State University (BSU), where I was a member of the <a href="https://piret.info/" style="color: #b37f20; text-decoration:underline" target="_blank">People and Information Research Team</a>.

 My work falls in the intersection of **HCI,** **human-AI collaboration,** and  **Responsible AI,** and focuses on the empowerment of underserved and marginalized groups, including children, low-income communities, and other vulnerable populations, through digital solutions.
 My current research uses **ethnography** and **participatory design methodologies** to explore challenges and needs in the work processes of community workers supporting underserved and marginalized groups, and to design, implement, and evaluate AI-powered knowledge management interventions that strengthen support systems for these populations.
 Additionally, I am passionate about **enhancing AI literacy** in the Global South, with a special emphasis on Africa.
 My research findings have been disseminated through presentations and publications at leading academic conferences across HCI and related interdisciplinary fields, including CHI, IDC, ICSE, and FAccT.